themindfulbit/td/_content/1-episodes/2014-01-17-063-intro-to-responsive-design.md

 Those days are long past.

 Today, you should be prepared to serve your site to browsers as small as the old iPhone (320 &times; 480 pixels) all the way up to desktop displays sporting 2560 &times; 1440 pixels or higher.
-Even on the desktop there's a wide variety, as some users prefer narrow overlapping windows and others prefer browsing in a single, full-screen window.
+Even on the desktop there's a wide variety, as some users prefer narrow overlapping windows and others prefer browsing full-screen.

 It's difficult to make font and interaction element choices that work equally well on both big and small screens.
 Some designers prefer to keep things simple, making a single layout (usually around 960 pixels wide) and trusting mobile users to pinch and zoom for reading and navigation.

 Strictly speaking, there's nothing wrong with this sort of design, especially for content-driven sites with simple navigation.
 Unfortunately, some sites with long [line lengths](http://baymard.com/blog/line-length-readability) may be difficult to read even when zoomed in.
-Other sites with detailed, interactive navigation (think detailed, nested lists of links) may make it difficult for users of small screens to find what they're looking for as they pan through a zoomed site looking through their virtual soda straw.
+Other sites with detailed, interactive navigation (think multi-level nested hierarchies) may make it difficult for users of small screens to find what they're looking for as they pan through a zoomed site looking through their virtual soda straw.

 The alternative is to adapt your layout so that it responds properly to the size of the browser window being used.
 That's called responsive or adaptive design.